gideongreat368/woocommerce-cryptopadie/README.md

 #### Using The WordPress Dashboard

 1. Navigate to the 'Add New' in the plugins dashboard
-2. Search for 'CryptAPI Payment Gateway for WooCommerce'
+2. Search for 'Cryptopadie Payment Gateway for WooCommerce'
 3. Click 'Install Now'
 4. Activate the plugin on the Plugin dashboard